greganswer/notes/Languages/Python.md

 # Sort by value in ascending order
 incomes = {'apple': 5600.00, 'orange': 3500.00, 'banana': 5000.00}

+# The `items` method returns each key/value pair as a tuple.
 for k, v in sorted(incomes.items(), key=lambda item : item[1]):
     print(f'{k} -> {v}')
 ```